 I studied "Wirtschaftsinformatik" in Berne and as Janick already mentioned we are the two guys in charge for the autonomous delivery program at Swiss Post.

-Chris is the CEO at Fotokite, an ETH spinoff company based in Zurich, Switzerland.
+Markus is the controls lead at Fotokite, an ETH spinoff based in Zurich Switzerland.

 As Professor of Economics and management of Innovation, Siegfried Alberton leads the competence center inno3 (innovation, firms and entrepreneurship) at the Department of Business Economics, Health and Social Care of the University of Applied Sciences and Arts of Southern Switzerland.

 He is the scientific responsible for the Master of Science in Business Administration with Major in Innovation Management.